 Columns V, VII and IX (Table 4) illustrate that the negative impact on the US economy of Canada and Mexico reciprocating is mostly due to the raising of tariffs on intermediates goods by Canada and Mexico, despite MFN tariffs being lower on intermediate goods.
-This is not surprising since the US is an important source of imported intermediates, particularly for the Mexican economy, and Canada and Mexico's reciprocation raises the costs of their production, resulting in a more detrimental impact on their production, which in turn reduces their demand for US intermediates.
+When Canada and Mexico reciprocate with tariffs on intermediates they raise the costs of their production, resulting in a more detrimental impact on their own production, which in turn reduces their demand for US intermediates.
+Since exports of intermediates to Canada and Mexico are an important share of US exports, this results in a decline in US production.